jpcposts/jpcposts.github.io/_posts/2023/2023-10-02-create_iso_from_directory.md

 Additionally, ISO images are a favored format for distributing software, especially in environments where downloading large files can be challenging.
 System administrators often use ISOs to package custom software, updates, or entire Linux distributions, simplifying deployment across multiple servers or machines.
 Furthermore, ISOs are a go-to choice for creating bootable media, whether it's for installing a new operating system, running diagnostic tools, or performing system rescue operations.

-In these scenarios, the ability to create ISO images from directories in RHEL 8 streamlines various administrative tasks and enhances system reliability.
+In these scenarios, the ability to create ISO images from directories in RHEL 8 streamlines various administrative tasks and enhances system reliability!

 📝 For more information about the mkisofs utility, visit the [mkisofs linux man page](https://linux.die.net/man/8/mkisofs).